-The diagnosis may be made by a classic history and a suspicious pelvic exam or finding of a chocolate cyst on ultrasound.
-But the definitive diagnosis is made by a minimally invasive operation called laparoscopy.
+The diagnosis of endometriosis may be made by history of progressive pain and a suspicious pelvic exam or finding of a bloody cyst on ultrasound.
+The definitive diagnosis, however, is made through a minimally invasive operation called laparoscopy.
 The operation is conducted through a 5mm incision in the umbilicus and lesions consistent with endometriosis are identified and biopsied.
-These lesions can also be removed during the same procedure.
+Endometriosis can also be treated during the diagnostic laparoscopy.

 Surgical treatment through laparoscopy is an outpatient procedure.
 The goal is to remove as much of the endometriosis implants as safely as possible.
 Treatment can also be in the form of medical therapy.
 Numerous treatment options for the alleviation of pain and other side effects from endometriosis are available now.
 Early, individualized, and aggressive treatment of endometriosis improves the quality of a woman’s life and reduces the risks of future complications associated with endometriosis such as infertility.